 Welcome to International Adoption Help

 We created this site to help those of you who would like to offer a child a safe and loving home through the international child adoption process.
 We provide suggestions and information so that you can avoid potential problems.
-We do this because we care about the children.

 A general overview of international adoption will help you in understanding the basics of how the international child adoption process works, what you will need to accomplish in order to bring your adopted child to the USA, and then we try to answer the questions you may be most likely to ask.